M-Iwan/CARBIDE/README.md

 * Calculating CDDD embeddings requires creating a separate environment.
 The setup files are provided in src/cddd.

 ## Associated files
-The raw data, files required its processing, and raw results can be currently downloaded from DropBox via:
+The raw data, raw results, and other associated files can be currently downloaded from DropBox via:
 ``https://www.dropbox.com/scl/fo/6q7ckogb2hla4dsyzco5o/AIBBKYuioZQV11IRtnl_Z1M?rlkey=bcy185om4bejf99helkm9szd7&st=ku1nhuxj&dl=0``

 ## Running the code
-With environment set-up, start your preferred IDE (VS code, PyCharm, JupyterLab) and move to notebooks directory, which contains the following:
+We provide notebooks that allow to recreate the results of this study:
-* 1_Mapping.ipynb - Preparation of mapping from drug descriptions to lists of active ingredients
+* 1_Mapping.ipynb - Preparation of mapping from raw drug descriptions to active ingredients
-* 2_Datasets.ipynb - Processing of FAERS data and Disproportionality Analysis
+* 2_Datasets.ipynb - Preparation of CARBIDE variants: processing of FAERS data and Disproportionality Analysis
-* 3_Calculations.ipynb - Model training and prediction differences calculation
+* 3_Calculations.ipynb - Model training and prediction differences
 * 4_Analysis.ipynb - Aggregation and analysis of obtained data
 * 5_Figures.ipynb - Plotting of figures